-Gourmet spring birding and wine in the Languedoc
+Gourmet Spring birding & wine in the Mediterranean

 This trip is developed in partnership with the Narbonnaise regional park.

-A week-long tour that combines some superb birding (most of the emblematic Mediterranean species) with exceptional accommodation at a 4* hotel serving top food and the opportunity to taste some great Languedoc wines – a truly unique combination!
+Timed for peak birding in our part of the world, this week-long tour combines some superb birding (most of the emblematic Mediterranean species) with exceptional accommodation at a 4* hotel serving gourmet food and the opportunity to taste some great Languedoc wines – a truly unique winning combination!

 - 8 days / 7 nights